Parasite aircraft: 1920s

 The British Imperial Airship Scheme of 1924 envisaged a commercial airship that could also carry five fighter aircraft if put into military use, but this requirement was abandoned.

 In 1925 first the DH.53 light aeroplane and then Gloster Grebes had been launched from the airship R.33.

 1930s

 In 1930, the US Navy airship USS Los Angeles was used to test the trapeze system developed to launch and recover fixed wing aircraft from rigid airships.
-The tests were a success, and the purpose built airships USS Akron and USS Macon were designed to carry parasite aircraft inside a hangar bay within the hull.
-The airships could carry up to five single-seat Curtiss F9C Sparrowhawks for scouting or two-seat Fleet N2Y-1s for training.
+The tests were a success, and the newly built Navy airships USS Akron and USS Macon were designed to carry parasite aircraft inside a hangar bay within the hull.
+Each airship could carry up to five single-seat Curtiss F9C Sparrowhawks for scouting or two-seat Fleet N2Y-1s for training.
 In 1934, two two-seat Waco UBF XJW-1 biplanes equipped with skyhooks were delivered to the USS Macon.

 The temporary system was removed from the Los Angeles, which never carried any aircraft on operational flights.
 In 1930, the Los Angeles also tested the launching of a glider over Lakehurst, New Jersey.